 - 6.7 The results of Task B3, as shown at Appendix 4, demonstrate that the cumulative impact of the NDP policies over the course of the plan period is generally positive.
-Although some policies may have a neutral or uncertain impact during the first 5 years of the plan period, there is no reason why they cannot have a positive effect in the medium to long-term due to policy safeguards included in the Local Plan (Core Strategy); these safeguards should avoid or mitigate against unacceptable adverse impacts. - 6.8 Task B4 of SEA brings together the results of earlier tasks and thus identifies the cumulative impact of the entire of the NDP.
-This task, which is also attached at Appendix 4, reveals that the objectives and policies contained in the Sutton St. Nicholas NDP are in general conformity with the Local Plan (Core Strategy), which means that the cumulative effect of the plan will contribute to the achievement of the SEA objectives. - 6.9 None of the NDP policies are considered to be in direct conflict with or propose greater levels of growth and development than strategic policies contained in the Local Plan (Core Strategy), which themselves have undergone a full Sustainability Appraisal.
+Although some policies may have a neutral or uncertain impact during the first 5 years of the plan period, there is no reason why they cannot have a positive effect in the medium to long-term due to policy safeguards included in the Local Plan (Core Strategy); these safeguards should avoid or mitigate against unacceptable adverse impacts. - Task B4 of SEA brings together the results of earlier tasks and thus identifies the cumulative impact of the entire of the NDP.
+This task, which is also attached at Appendix 4, reveals that the objectives and policies contained in the Sutton St. Nicholas NDP are in general conformity with the Local Plan (Core Strategy), which means that the cumulative effect of the plan will contribute to the achievement of the SEA objectives. - 6.9 Following the Regulation 14 consultation, there were some minor wording alterations within policies 3, 4, 5, including adding details such promoting active travel, and ensuring there is capacity within the wastewater treatment works.
+Policy 1 altered the settlement boundary slightly, by including two new areas, this was demonstrated on the map the policy wording remains the same.
+There is a new policy that has been introduced since the consultation, Policy 9 Green Infrastructure. - 6.10 The results of the amended policies can be seen in full within appendix 7, amended B2 and template D3, and are shown in the table above. - 6.10 None of the NDP policies are considered to be in direct conflict with or propose greater levels of growth and development than strategic policies contained in the Local Plan (Core Strategy), which themselves have undergone a full Sustainability Appraisal.